bruno-sardine/WLED/README.md

 ### FAC (Frequently Asked Comments)
 C: You know this exact thing exists [here]
 A: No, I didn’t.
-I’m famous for reinventing the wheel.
+Again, I’m famous for reinventing the wheel.

 C: printf() is the standard for writing to log files, not echo.
 A: I know.
 I just didn’t feel like dealing with formatting to account for dashes and percents signs